TimDaub/ERC721-wallet/README.md

 ## Note from 2020

 With this project, I wanted to show that ERC721 wallets are indeed possible through pure decentralization (e.g. by a client fetching all of the data from a node).
-However, this turned out quite frustrating and impossible given some UX constraints I set myself.
+However, this turned out quite frustrating and impossible given some UX constraints I set myself, but most importantly because ERC721's interface isn't very good for querying.
+Neither were other parts of Ethereum (at that time -- not sure if this has become better.
+I believe not...).
 A friend even did a quite sophisticated experiment outlining the problem of the standard.
 I highly recommend checking it out: https://vrde.github.io/erc721-benchmark/

 ## Demo